Brain saturation is an uneasy condition with only one remedy, release. Cerebral drip-dry.

 Eyes Front!!!

-we have a choice as to what we will do with this knowledge that comes to us from every page of scripture, and every moment in God's presence.
+24Wretched man that I am!
+Who will set me free from the body of this death?
+25Thanks be to God through Jesus Christ our Lord!we have a choice as to what we will do with this knowledge that comes to us from every page of scripture, and every moment in God's presence.
 We can choose to run, and cry out for every rock of human wit and wisdom to build a barricade between us and heaven.
 We can plug our noses and cover our eyes so as to walk through scripture as blind men, all the while convincing ourselves that we are in the truth, and feeling very righteous about the whole matter.
 We may also choose to kneel down in the ambrosial arbor, and allow the juxtaposition to wash over our every thought cleansing the very deepest recesses of our being.

 We are sinful; worthy of condemnation every day of our lives, even as we are regenerated by the washing we falter and fail.
 The folly of claiming any self spawned righteousness that has provoked God to shower us with so numerous blessings of His grace is not only left wriggling under the weight of scripture, but even a superficial self examination.
 What financial aid will I bring to Warren Buffet?
 Would I teach Robert DeNiro acting, or Michael Phelps swimming?
 Would I feign to possess some righteousness of which God was not aware, and thrust it, childishly, before Him in expectation of reward?